RainbowTabitha/PartyPlanner64/README.md

 A saved ROM must be ran with an Expansion Pak on real hardware, and emulators need to be configured to use 8MB RAM or the game will crash immediately.

+### Emulators

+These emulators have been reported to generally work:

+* Project64 2.3
+* Mupen64plus
+* Nemu64

+These emulators seem to have issues, even with the right sstup (8MB RAM, etc.):

+* Project64 1.6

 ## Building

 After cloning the repository, you will need to do the following to run your own instance of PP64 locally: